theborakompanioni/azure-docs.de-de/articles/storsimple/storsimple-configure-web-proxy.md

 <properties
-   pageTitle="Einrichten eines Webproxys für ein StorSimple-Gerät | Microsoft Azure" description="Hier erfahren Sie, wie Sie Webproxyeinstellungen für Ihr StorSimple-Gerät mithilfe von Windows PowerShell für StorSimple konfigurieren." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Set up web proxy for a StorSimple device | Microsoft Azure" description="Learn how to use Windows PowerShell for StorSimple to configure web proxy settings for your StorSimple device." services="storsimple" documentationCenter="" authors="alkohli"